FlashCodX/-react-template/README.md

 A react JS template with css resets, and file structure.

-Clone and install all needed dependencies.
+Clone and install all needed dependencies

 ```sh
 $ git clone https://github.com/FlashCodX/react-template